lanl-aea/waves/docs/tutorial_11_regression_testing.rst

 to a copy of the :ref:`tutorial_post_processing` configuration files.
 The user may also go back to previous tutorials to include the full suite of datacheck tasks in the project wide datacheck regression test alias.

+In addition to the datachecks, this tutorial will introduce a full simulation results regression test script and task.
+The regression test task will be added to the regular workflow alias to run everytime the full workflow is run.
+This test compares the actual simulation results within a float tolerance.
+Comprehensive results regression testing is valuable to evaluate changes to important quantities of interest when software versions change, e.g. when installing a new version of Abaqus.

+After this tutorial, the workflow will have three sets of tests: fast running unit tests introduced in :ref:`tutorial_unit_testing`, relatively fast running simulation preparation checks with the ``datacheck`` alias, and full simulation results regression tests.
+The tutorial simulations run fast enough that performing the full suite of tests for every change in the project is tractable.
+However, in practice, projects may choose to run only the unit tests and datachecks on a per-change basis and reserve the comprehensive results testing for a scheduled regression suite.

 **********
 References
 **********